postgresml/postgresml/pgml-cms/docs/api/sql-extension/pgml.transform/README.md

 # pgml.transform()

-The `pgml.transform()` is the most powerful function in PostgresML.
+The `pgml.transform()` function is the most powerful feature of PostgresML.
 It integrates open-source large language models, like Llama, Mixtral, and many more, which allows to perform complex tasks on your data.

 The models are downloaded from [🤗 Hugging Face](https://huggingface.co/transformers) which hosts tens of thousands of pre-trained and fine-tuned models for various tasks like text generation, question answering, summarization, text classification, and more.